SUSTAINABLE CRIMINAL JUSTICE SOLUTIONS EUROPE (SCJS EUROPE)

 Evaluation Research Projects

-The ability to draw upon a wide range of criminal justice, legal and police experts is one of SCJS Europe's biggest assets.
-In addition to a core team of staff, the organisation has access to hundreds of UK current experts, some based overseas.
-It can also draw on more than 100 criminal justice specialists throughout the EU, many of whom are also available for short-term deployment.
+The ability to draw upon a wide range of experts is one of SCJS Europe's biggest assets.
+In addition to a core team of staff, the organisation has access to hundreds of current experts, some based overseas and many of whom are also available for short-term deployment.
 SCJS Europe has a proven ability to deliver successful outcomes and is engaging in identifying and applying for EU and international projects.

 Mr Nicholas Apps